HL7/bulk-data/input/pagecontent/submit.md

 - `in-progress` or omitted: Indicates that there will be additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
 - `complete`: Indicates there will be no additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
 - `aborted`: Indicates that the submission is invalid.
-The Data Consumer must stop retrieving files and delete any data already processed from this submission.
+The Data Consumer SHALL stop retrieving files and delete any data already processed from this submission.
 There will not be additional requests to the `$bulk-submit` endpoint for this `submitter` and `submissionId` combination.

 ###### Correcting Data Without Aborting

-If a specific portion of the data is incorrect, the Data Provider should not cancel the entire submission.
-Instead, it should send a request that populates the `replacesManifestUrl` parameter.
+If a specific portion of the data is incorrect, the Data Provider SHOULD NOT cancel the entire submission.
+Instead, it SHOULD send a request that populates the `replacesManifestUrl` parameter.
 This tells the Data Consumer to discard the data from that specific previous manifest, and optionally replace it with a new `manifestUrl` when that element is also populated, while keeping the other manifests in the submission valid.

 ##### Manifest and File Security